andrewhowdencom/website/site/content/post/getting-magento-1.9-up-on-kubernetes.rst

 Our own, tidy workspace
 """""""""""""""""""""""

-Most of the resources in Kubernetes operate in the context of a namespace.
+Most of the resources in Kubernetes operate in the context of a *namespace*.
+To quote the docs (again):

+  Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces.[KNS]_

-A namespace prevents collisions between applications that need to be discovered, lets us sets some resource limits and (coming soon) network policy.
+This namespace revents collisions between applications that need to be discovered, lets us sets some resource limits and (coming soon) network policy.
 To provision anything, we have to have a namespace to put it.
-`Check out the namespace docs for more information.`_

 Kubernetes creates resources based on text configuration, in either JSON or Yaml.
 I like Yaml, so we're going to use that.
 So, let's get started, and